Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ##### Requirements

-  - **Neutral mesh**: rest mesh with a neutral facial expression.
+  - **Neutral mesh**: Rest mesh with a neutral facial expression.
-  - **Target meshes**: set of deformed meshes representing facial expresions.
+  - **Target meshes**: Set of deformed meshes representing facial expresions.
   - The number of vertices in the neutral and the target meshes must match with the number of vertices of the Simulated mesh that will be used for the simulation.